Contributor & Owner: Joe Salling:

 I am a proud father of two and husband to the best wife known to mankind.
 My two girls have hearts of gold, very caring and extremely smart.
 They amaze me everyday with their outlook on the world and sense of wonder.

 I was born and raised in Detroit during the late 70’s and early 80’s, then imported to North Carolina when I was 9.
 As a boy, North Carolina was a cool place to grow up.
 My parents had a nice place in the middle of Tim Buk tu (literally).
 It forced me to learn how to build tree forts, explore rolling hills and work on machines.
 I was messing around with mowers, weed eaters, motorcycles or anything that needed a wrench.
-I watched my brother, along with my dad work on various cars (mostly because you had to or pay to have someone fix them and pops was not paying someone to do something we could).
+I watched my brother, along with my dad work on various cars (mostly because you had to or pay for someone to fix them.
+However pops was not paying someone to do something we could).

 Watching and observing peaked my interest in using my hands on machines.
-I started with an old 3 wheeler and a 1970 two stroke Kawasaki 150cc street bike with a straight pipe right off the header (I don’t know why I am not deaf today).
-Another 3 wheeler and eventually moving onto cars
+I started with an old 3 wheeler and a 1970 two stroke Kawasaki 150cc street bike.
+It had a straight pipe right off the header (I don’t know why I am not deaf today).
+Worked on another 3 wheeler and then moving onto cars when I hit 16.

 I have had various jobs in many fields which created a colorful and unique job experience.
 This helped me to grow in many ways that I would not appreciate until years later.